Illustration: Moe Suliman

 Pentatonic scales are the musical embodiment of the mantra, “less is more.”
 By restricting ourselves to just five pitches, we may be closing some doors in terms of complexity, but we also open others that lead us towards memorability and elegance.
 There are variations on the scale that can provide us with additional colors, but that’s a conversation we’ll revisit another day.

-Hopefully this blog post illuminates what the pentatonic scale is and how it’s most effectively used – with this knowledge at hand, you have all the tools you need to go forth and create your own exceptional pentatonic melodies.
+Hopefully this blog post illuminates what the pentatonic scale is and how it’s most effectively used – with this knowledge at hand, you have all the tools you need to go forth and create your own timeless pentatonic melodies.

 May 29, 2018